SUMO DEADLIFT FOR THROWING VELOCITY & HITTING POWER

 And almost NO sport requires more lateral force production to initiate movement then Baseball or Softball…

 When leading off, When at bat, when stepping outside to block as a catcher, when shuffling the snatch up a ground ball in the infield, when running into a crow hop to launch a ball deep from center field to home… and most notably, when driving the body down the mound after wind up to deliver a pitch…

 All of these actions require MASSIVE lateral force production…

 The Foundation movements for developing this ability… are without question the Sumo Dead-Lift and the Ultra-Wide Box Squat.

 Both of these movements are paramount in the Conjugate Method Used and Developed at WESTSIDE Barbell – and have built some of the most explosive athletes the world has ever seen.

 No movement in the gym requires the athlete to engage the hips, the Groin, the Adductors, the hamstrings, the glutes, and the abdomen to develop maximal force and separate the body from the earth and the carry over on our population of athletes has been nothing short of UNBELIEVABLE.

 So how do we execute these movements and how do we program them?

-I'll be attacking that in the coming weeks with some detailed videos and info on how the exercises must be executed and programmed to maximize athletic performance, and for those of you locally that want to see just how powerful this is for you or your athlete click on the button below this article and come in for a KEP assessment and a Guarantee you'll never train the same way again.
+I’ll be attacking that in the coming weeks with some detailed videos and info on how the exercises must be executed and programmed to maximize athletic performance, and for those of you locally that want to see just how powerful this is for you or your athlete click on the button below this article to take the Power & Velocity Assessment Quiz and I Guarantee you’ll never train the same way again.